Which use class is my building?

 Where a property is in two use classes – then it will be classed as sui generis.
 The one exception is a building with Class E, sub-paragraph (g) (or B1 prior to September 1st 2020) & B2 use as long as the section allocated to B2 is not substantially increased.

-It’s been empty for a long time, but I’m confident of the use class – all okay now?
+It’s been empty for a long time, but I’m confident of which use class – all okay now?

 Maybe, maybe not!
 Sorry!
 Has the building been abandoned?
 If it has then it will have no use class and full planning will be required.
 Obviously if the building is demolished the use class will also cease.
 But how long is long enough to be abandoned?
 The issue here is that there is no set period of time.
 If a property is derelict, has no utilities and needs to be totally rebuilt then it is likely that it may well be considered abandoned and have lost any use class.
 If it has been left for ten to fifteen years you might be fine – but again there is no period set out in planning law to my knowledge.
 So the state of the building will probably come into play.

-Not abandoned, I think I can prove it – what now?
+Not abandoned, I think I can prove which use class – what now?

 Great!
 Well done!
 Either go ahead and submit your planning application as required along with any evidence required or maybe request from the local authority a Certificate of Lawful Existing Use (CLUED) to prove that the existing use as you have identified is legal.
 In some circumstances a Certificate of Lawfulness of Proposed Use or Development (CLOPUD) might be applied for instead.
 See our page on Lawful Development Certificates for more.